-RSSP provides employment services and other supportive services to refugees that address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
-The services provided under this program assist refugees and their families in achieving economic and social self-sufficiency as soon as possible after their arrival in the United States.
+RSSP provides employment services and other supportive services to refugees and other eligible populations to address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
+The services under this program assist refugees and their families in achieving economic and social-self-sufficiency as soon as possible after their arrival into the United States.

 - Response to Human Trafficking Program (RHTP)

 RHTP is a program created by state law and provides assistance and services to victims of human trafficking who are confirmed by the New York State referral process by NYS OTDA and DCJS, with a focus on those who would otherwise have no access to needed services.
-Services to confirmed victims that are available through RHTP providers.
-These include health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.
+Services to confirmed victims that are available through RHTP providers include health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.

-NYS confirmed victims who are U.S. citizens and/or children are assisted with accessing public assistance benefits after confirmation.
-Those victims who go on to be certified through the federal certification process may be eligible for additional benefits.
+NYS confirmed victims who are children or who are otherwise eligible to receive public benefits are assisted with accessing these benefits after confirmation.
+Those NYS confirmed victims who are also certified through a separate federal certification process may be eligible for additional benefits.
 The State law was amended in August 2018 to expand the eligible populations and available services for the RHTP.

 - Services to Older Refugees Program (SORP)